getnamo/TensorFlow-Unreal/README.md

  7. Plugin is now ready to use.

 ## Note on Dependencies
 Depends on [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin.
+Both of these are included in every [release](https://github.com/getnamo/tensorflow-ue4/releases) so you don't need to manually include them.

 The UnrealEnginePython plugin fork contains changes to enable multi-threading, python script plugin encapsulation and automatic dependency resolution via pip.
 Simply specifying tensorflow as _pythonModule_ dependency in https://github.com/getnamo/tensorflow-ue4/blob/master/Content/Scripts/upymodule.json makes the editor auto-resolve the dependency on first run.
 The multi-threading support contains a callback system allowing long duration operations to happen on a background thread (e.g. training) and then receiving callbacks on your game-thread.
 This enables TensorFlow to work without noticeably impacting the game thread.